Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states it drains real-time events from a machine-level event log.
-Differentiates from sibling tools (mostly CRUD/messaging) by focusing on event consumption with exactly-once delivery.
+The description clearly states it drains real-time events from a machine-level shared event log, distinguishes from version v1.3.8, and mentions default profile behavior.
+It differentiates itself from sibling tools by focusing on real-time event draining rather than CRUD operations.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.